 Health Service Planning is focused on enhancing health service delivery to better meet community need.

-We have highly skilled personnel who undertake Health needs analysis, including socio-demographic profiling, Health service provider analysis, historic use of health services, and modelling the projected demand for Health services for a given population catchment, at a local, state or national level.
+We undertake Health needs analysis, including socio-demographic profiling, Health service provider analysis, historic use of health services, and modelling the projected demand for Health services for a given population catchment, at a local, state or national level.

-We are expert in developing health / clinical services plans through a collaborative and structured approach, which consider issues and future trends in the health sector, local stakeholder input, data analytics, best practice, and the operating environment.
+We develop health / clinical services plans through a collaborative and structured approach, which consider issues and future trends in the health sector, local stakeholder input, data analytics, best practice, and the operating environment.

-We work with our clients to develop cohesive workforce strategies / plans which are aligned with their strategic directions, models of care and current and projected Health service need.
+We develop cohesive workforce strategies / plans which are aligned with their strategic directions, models of care and current and projected Health service need.

 Health Facility Planning is focused on the activities required to assess the functionality of existing infrastructure, and to translate a service need into an infrastructure response and manage this through investment decision-making.

-We have a large and highly experienced team of professionals from a diverse range of health and related backgrounds who work collaboratively with stakeholders to define their clinical, operational, design and spatial requirements into a functional design brief for clinical and non-clinical services / departments.
+We work collaboratively with stakeholders to define their clinical, operational, design and spatial requirements into a functional design brief for clinical and non-clinical services / departments.

 We work collaboratively with stakeholders and design teams to ensure the effective translation of service / department requirements into the built environment, ensuring that form follows function.

-We have a highly experienced team who are skilled at working collaboratively with stakeholders and design teams to ensure the effective translation of service / department requirements into the built environment, ensuring that form follows function.
+We are skilled at working collaboratively with stakeholders and design teams to ensure the effective translation of service / department requirements into the built environment, ensuring that form follows function.

-Our team understands the diverse range of strategies and processes required to support the safe and effective transition into a new service or new infrastructure, and the need for this to be done in a collaborative and open manner which builds local capability.
+We understand the diverse range of strategies and processes required to support the safe and effective transition into a new service or new infrastructure, and the need for this to be done in a collaborative manner which builds local capability.

 We understand the importance of assessing whether a capital or recurrent investment has achieved its intended objectives, and have a multi-disciplinary team with strong experience in undertaking comprehensive post occupancy evaluations.